-Further information
+5. Further information

 - 5.1.
-In relation to the recommendations made in the report, as set out above, further investigations have been made as follows: - Discussions with Peel Ports about sharing pilotage have been made previously, 5 years ago and more recently last year.
+In relation to the recommendations made in the report, as set out above, further investigations have been made as follows: - Discussions with Peels Ports about sharing Pilotage have been made previously, 5 years ago and more recently last year.
 While the Port has not declined to provide a service, at an operational level there is very little appetite to take this forward.
-Training of pilots and maintaining their competence in the Broads navigation area (as required under the PMSC and at a cost to the Broads Authority), when there is likely to be no, or extremely low, need for this service would not be cost-effective. - The issuing of a General Direction or the updating of the Vessel Dimension Byelaws, to restrict all vessels requiring a pilot from entering the Broads would allow the Authority to remove this requirement while still retaining the 'Competent Harbour Authority' status.
-The length of 20m was proposed in the report.
-This is relevant as the Pilotage Act applies to vessels 21m and over. - The original recommendation in the report includes the ability for the Authority to carry out a risk assessment on vessels over 20m entering the Broads to determine what safety measures would be needed to allow safe passage for these vessels on a case-by-case basis.
-This may include ensuring any passage would be undertaken with a suitably qualified crew, or the vessel being escorted by a patrol launch. - At the Navigation Committee, Members raised concerns that many vessels over 20m enter the Broads and by setting the limit at 20m this would be too restrictive.
-It was instead suggested to use 24m as the limit which falls in line with MGN280 which requires commercial vessels up to 24 metres load line length to comply with the Maritime and Coastguard Agency (MCA) Small Commercial Vessel and Pilot Boat Code of Practice.
+Training of Pilots and maintaining their competence in the Broads navigation area (as required under the PMSC and at a cost to the Broads Authority), when there is likely to be no, or extremely low, need for this service would not be cost-effective. - The issuing of a General Direction or the updating of the Vessel Dimension Byelaws, to restrict all vessels over 20m from entering the Broads would allow the Authority to remove the requirement for a pilot while still retaining the 'Competent Harbour Authority' status.
+The length of 20m is relevant as the Pilotage Act applies to vessels 21m and over. - It is not intended to stop vessels over 20m from entering the Broads, rather a risk assessment would need to be completed to determine what safety measures would be needed to allow safe passage for these vessels on a case-bycase basis.
+It is envisaged that any passage would be undertaken with a suitably qualified crew, or the vessel being escorted by a patrol launch, this is currently standard practice. - Vessels or types of vessels undertaking regular passages could be covered by one assessment which would be regularly reviewed or if circumstances changed. - This proposed method would allow time to put suitable measures in place, should larger vessels, which require a Pilot, to enter the Broads.